Eduardo Ramírez Villamizar: Career

 After a trip to Machu Picchu, Peru, he took inspiration in the Inca culture to do Constructivist art.

 Later years and death

 He died in Bogotá on 23 August 2004.
 He was 81 years old.

 Awards and recognition

-In 1978, he received the Order of Boyaca, the highest peacetime decoration awarded by the Colombian government.
+In 1978, he received the Order of Boyacá, the highest peacetime decoration awarded by the Colombian government.
 The following year he was also awarded the Medal of ColCultura and the José Eusebio Caro Medal (the latter being awarded by the departmental government of Norte de Santander, Ramírez Villamizar's place of birth).

 The Ramírez Villamizar Museum of Modern Art (es), established in 1990 in his hometown of Pamplona, was named in his honor.

 The Venezuelan government awarded him with the Order of Francisco de Miranda in 1993.

 The National University of Colombia, his alma mater, named him Doctor Honoris Causa in 1993.

 A Google Doodle released on 27 August 2019 (the 97th anniversary of his birth) was dedicated to him.